Home » Course » Side Dish » Xiang Chun Crepes {Toona Sinensis Mian Yi}

 Making Xiang Chun Crepe using a crepe spreader

-If you haven’t used a crepe spreader before, there might some learn curves to expect.
+If you haven’t used a crepe spreader before, there might be some learn curves to expect.
 However, it is easy to learn as long as you pay attention to a few essential tips.
 Read here for more details.

 Xiang Chun Crepe {Toona Sinensis Mian Yi}